Selection Methods: Separate Application 10-20 April 2026

 In cases of equal admission scores the applicants will be automatically ranked by lots drawn by a computer system.

-Bachelor of Natural Resources, Sustainable Coastal Management, daytime studies
+Bachelor of Natural Resources, Sustainable Coastal Management, blended studies

 Selection method: International UAS Exam